OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-16.md

 ## Romans 16:6

-Greet Mary, who has worked hard for you.
+Greet Mary, who has diligently laboured for you.

 ## Romans 16:7